-PROS: There are a lot more nice-looking, educated, have-their-sh*t-together men on Bumble than Tinder (percentage-wise).
-People here seemed more thoughtful in their picture choices (less pictures of just landscape and shirtless selfies).
-In case I got swipe-happy or my eyes were starting to glaze over, I get 3 “backtracks” per 3 hours to go back and take a second look.
+PROS: There seem to be a lot more nice-looking, educated, have-their-sh*t-together men on Bumble than Tinder.
+Men here seemed more thoughtful in their picture choices (less pictures of just landscape and shirtless selfies).
+In case I got swipe-happy or my eyes were starting to glaze over, I get three “backtracks” per three hours to go back and take a second look.

 CONS: I didn’t always get responses (which can be a change for girls) and there are less users than Tinder.
-If your style is to click rather than swipe (options available in Tinder), it may take some getting used to.
-I also felt—and this was confirmed by other users I talked to—that there were super nice looking, eligible bachelors for the first 25 profiles/few days, and it seemed to taper off quickly.
-We also found that we rarely matched with these men.
+If your style is to click rather than swipe (an option available in Tinder), it may take some getting used to.
+I also felt—and this was confirmed by other users I talked to—that there were super nice looking, eligible bachelors for the first 25 profiles/few days, and it seemed to taper off quickly (like a bait-and-switch technique?).
+I also found that I rarely matched with these men.

 OKCUPID | Compatibility ratings great; anyone can message